martbetz/martbetz.github.io/privacy-policy.md

 This website is an independant and personal project hosted by [GitHub Pages](https://pages.github.com); it was built using [Jekyll](https://jekyllrb.com) and incorporates a fork of the [Minima](https://jekyll.github.io/minima/about/) Jekyll theme.
 The source code for this website is hosted by [GitHub](github.com).

-This website does not retain vistor data (of any kind or in any form); however, please be aware of the following declaration that has been sourced directly from [GitHub Docs](https://docs.github.com/en):
+This website does not retain vistor data (of any kind or in any form); however, please be aware of the following declaration sourced directly from [GitHub Docs](https://docs.github.com/en):

  >When a GitHub Pages site is visited, the visitor's IP address is logged and stored [by GitHub] for security purposes, regardless of whether the visitor has signed into GitHub or not.
 For more information about GitHub's security practices, see [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).